nuxt-modules/storybook/docs/content/en/commands.md

   </code-block>
 </code-group>

-This command will create a `storybook` directory and default configuration.
+This command will create a `storybook` directory and default configuration files.

 ### CLI Options
 ```